KASK UTOPIA – THE WHOOSH OF A TOP AERO ROAD HELMET

 I got to the point where I had it all dialed in and acclimated to the feel of the Utopia pads to where I was fine doing 3-4 hour rides on hot summer days without thinking about the helmet comfort at all.

-This Kask is marginally or significantly lighter than nearly all the other aero road helmets I’ve tried and the air flow I wrote about above is also superior to most.
+This Kask is marginally or significantly lighter than nearly all the other aero road helmets I’ve tried and the airflow I wrote about above is also superior to most.
 That likely works to offset the orientation and reduced amount of padding to creates the overall level of comfort.

 Like the Protone, the Utopia has a leather chin strap with the buckle on the side that is both comfortable and easy to set up.
-Over time and a lot of sweat, I’ve found this leather to be durable and easy to keep clean, that later of which I can’t say for traditional fabric straps.
+Over time and a lot of sweat, I’ve found this leather to be durable and easy to keep clean, that latter of which I can’t say for traditional fabric straps.

 It comes in black, white, black/white combinations, the fluo yellow highlighted black I tested, a bright orange, and the pro team Ineos colors.
 I’d expect Kask will introduce it in more colors over time as they’ve done with many of their other helmets.

 Overall, I rate the Kask Utopia at the top of the current aero bike helmet performance hill.
-The fit flexibility, air flow, near standard road helmet shape, apparent aero performance, and whoosh sensation I get with it on make it the one I want to wear.
+The fit flexibility, airflow, near-standard road helmet shape, apparent aero performance, and whoosh sensation I get with it on make it the one I want to wear.

 At USD$300/£200/€240 it’s also one of the most expensive helmets.
-If you think it’s worth it as I do, you can click on these links to view and order the Kask Utopia at one of my top-ranked stores, Competitive Cyclist 10% off w/code ITKCC19 for residents of the US and Canada or at other stores I recommend through Know’s Shop.
+If you think it’s worth it as I do, you can click on these links to view and order the Kask Utopia at one of my top-ranked stores, Competitive Cyclist 10% off one-time w/code ITKCC20 for residents of the US and Canada or at other stores I recommend through Know’s Shop.

 You can read more about how the Kask Utopia compares to the others I’ve tested in my review The Best Aero Helmets for Road Cyclists.